 The Qualities of Calmness

 In order to reap the rewards that a state of calmness can bring into your life, you will need to become more mindful.
 Being more mindful means being more centered and focused on the moment.
 It means letting go of past regrets.
 It means redirecting your mind away from current stresses, and it also means refocusing yourself away from future worries.
 It’s all about being mindful — being present in the moment — because it’s in the moment where you will find the answers you need that will help you solve your life’s problems.

 A state of calmness also requires patience.
 Sometimes you need a little patience and time to understand the events and circumstances of your life.
 Sometimes you need the patience to gain a deeper insight into your predicament.
 And the only way you will find true and unadulterated patience in a state of calmness.

 Likewise, calmness also requires optimism and faith.
-You need optimism to help you find the motivation you need to journey into the thick dark fog of your problems.
-And you need faith to help you find your way when you lose yourself within the turmoil of your emotions.
+You need optimism to help you find the motivation you need to journey through the thick dark fog of your problems.
+And you need faith to help you find your way when you lose yourself in the turmoil of your emotions.
 Optimism will help you find the desire you need to move forward, and faith will provide you with the courage you need to persist through the obstacles that stand in your way.

 Before moving along, it’s important you gain some clarity about how you typically respond to pressure situations and the resulting impact that this has on your life.
 Ask yourself: